 Being the oldest in the school, there are many responsibilities to take on.
 We can be House Captains and Sports Captains, represent the school in a plethora of sporting and singing competitions, buddy children in Key Stage 1, lead The Green Team and Pupil Parliament Team or be a junior librarian – there really is something for everyone!
 To celebrate being good role models, we sit on the benches in assembly and have a weekly common room session, which is great fun.

 We also get to go on really exciting trips.
 This year, we will go to The British Museum, test our independence skills at Holly Lodge Junior Citizenship Centre and visit a Victorian pharmacy.
 We also visit Sky Studios to film our own news report on the risk of environmental disasters!
-In the summer term, we take part in a five-day residential trip at Thames Young Mariners, which is a wonderful way to end the year (along with our concert, production and leavers’ party).
+In the summer term, we take part in a five-day residential trip ,which is a wonderful way to end the year (along with our concert, production and leavers’ party).